magento/devdocs/src/guides/v2.4/install-gde/prereq/php-settings.md

 1. Add the time zone setting you found in step 2.

-1. Change the value of `memory_limit` to one of the values at the beginning of this section.
+1. Change the value of `memory_limit` to one of the values recommended at the beginning of this section.

    For example,